New Year's

 Cancellation & Refund Policy

 No full refunds will be issued for registered participants.
-A 50% credit to another program will be issued with cancellations made up to sixty days prior to the start of the program.
+A 50% refund will be issued with cancellations made up to sixty days prior to the start of the program.
 An exception will be made for documented medical or health reasons due to an unforeseen injury or illness.
-For dancers with an injury or illness which prevents them from participating, 100% of the tuition will be refunded up to thirty days prior to the start of the program.
-If the illness or injury reported to the program director is under 30 days, a 50% refund will be issued no more than five business days after the completion of the program and the other 50% may be used as a credit for another program in the next twelve months that is produced and owned by Francisco Gella Dance Works.
-In the case of any injury or illness, a documented note or letter from a licensed physician on their letterhead must be submitted prior to the start of the program, before a refund will be considered.
-Injuries or illnesses taking place after the program begins are not eligible for a credit or refund.
+For dancers with an injury or illness, 100% of the tuition will be refunded up to thirty days prior to the start of the program.
+If the illness or injury reported to the program director is under 30 days, a 50% refund will be issued b no more than five business days after the completion of the program and the other 50% may be used as a credit for another program in the next twelve months that is produced and owned by Francisco Gella Dance Works.
+In the case of any injury or illness, a documented note or letter from a licensed physician on their letterhead must be submitted before a refund will be considered.

 Feel free to contact us in the chatbox below or contact us if you have any questions.